 Every single Malaysian is passionate and opinionated about their list of the best!

 If you ask, you will have a curated list of day and nighttime stalls for the best nasi lemak, ideal noodles for a laksa, or even learn about “wok hey,” the breath of the wok!

 Most of all, Malaysians will try to get you to try their Malaysian food with a pungent smell.

 What is the source of pungent Malaysian Food?

 The chief ingredients are the condiments made from fermented seafood and used in cooking Malaysian food.

 Belacan is a fermented shrimp paste pressed into a block and sun-dried.

 Finely crushed krill or shrimp are mixed with salt and fermented for several weeks.

 In its raw form, the unprocessed Belacan has a very pungent smell.

-Once cooked, the fermented shrimp paste’s aroma adds a depth of flavor to the dish.
+Once cooked, the fermented shrimp paste’s aroma adds flavor.

 Prawn Sauce (Heko)